 The Chariot Lite is a high-quality trailer that is best-suited to families that appreciate well-designed and constructed gear that doesn't come with complications.
 While some people (including the testers) found the lack of options to be a negative, if you crave simplicity without sacrificing quality this rig may be a good choice, particularly for a daily bike commuter who doesn't have a need to haul much other than a kid or two.

-At $950 retail, this one of the most expensive trailers we tested, second only to the $1,150 Chariot Cross.
-For $200 more the Cross offers more versatility and customization, and we think it is worth the additional money to expand what the trailer can do and to improve passenger comfort.
+This one of the most expensive trailers we tested, second only to the $1,150 Chariot Cross.
+For the extra cost, the Cross offers more versatility and customization, and we think it is worth the additional money to expand what the trailer can do and to improve passenger comfort.
 After all, if you're going to go all out on one of the most expensive lines of trailers on the market, you might as well get the best one.
 The best value for top-of-the-line trailers, however, is the Burley D'Lite X, which generally outperformed the Thule models and is slightly easier on your pocketbook.

 The Thule Chariot Lite is a durable trailer that's easy to use and tow and offers superior weather protection.
 However, in terms of passenger comfort and versatility, it's a substantially pared-down version of its fancier sibling, the Chariot Cross.
 While we don't think you'd regret purchasing this fine trailer, we think the Chariot Cross and the Burley D'Lite X make more sense if you are investing in a top-performing trailer.